ffretv/ffretv/README.md

 ![ffretv](/ffretv.png)

-After over 20+ years using some form of RPM based desktop, its OVER.
-I might still use it as a server some, we'll see.
-Debian makes a pretty sweet server and always has as well.
-In the olden old days, debian didnt always have all that redhat has purchased and communitized.
-That was the past now for a long time.
-I can get every single thing i want from REDHAT now and still use Debian.
-You might think you know something I dont about that statement, but I doubt it.
-If I want to run even a redhat kernel on debian, i can and will if I wanted, but dont.
-If I wanted full selinux, its on debian.
-While redhat is a stalwart, I'm totally BORED WITH IT.
-As far as a pre-rolled distro goes, Debian fits the bill for the rest of my life, redhat does not.

- Though not a stranger to me, I've enjoyed working with debian more exclusively on the desktop.
- So, I have switched to debian and the Debian Way for good.

-It will take me some time to make debs anywhere to the level I  learned to make RPMS, but it will be fun.

 ---
 ffretv is a fork and my personal subproject of mythtv that focuses on free tv or over the air tv support; as such, tuner type input device support will be fairly limited to "Digital terrestrial television"*1).